Usage

 initial_states = [1] # Initial states are optional

-mdp = IntervalMarkovDecisionProcess(transition_probs, initial_states)
+imdp = IntervalMarkovDecisionProcess(transition_probs, initial_states)

-Note that for an IMDP, the transition probabilities are specified as a list of pairs from actions to transition probabilities for each state.
+Note that for an IMDP, the transition probabilities are specified as a list of transition probabilities (with each column representing an action) for each state.
 The constructor will concatenate the transition probabilities into a single matrix, such that the columns represent source/action pairs and the rows represent target states.
-It will in addition construct a state pointer stateptr pointing to the first column of each state and concatenate a list of actions.
-See IntervalMarkovDecisionProcess for more details on how to construct an IMDP.
+It will in addition construct a state pointer stateptr

 For IMC, the transition probability structure is significantly simpler with source states on the columns and target states on the rows of the transition matrices.
+Internally, they are both represented by an IntervalMarkovDecisionProcess

 ## Properties